-Both federal law and Virginia's law cover not just landlords but real estate agents, banks, credit unions, mortgage lenders, appraisers and private homeowners — pretty much anyone involved in the sale or lease of property.
+Both federal law and Virginia's law cover not just landlords but real estate agents, banks, credit unions, mortgage lenders, appraisers, and private homeowners—pretty much anyone involved in the sale or lease of a property.

 What to Do If You're Discriminated Against

 Complaints about a landlord or other individual or entity can be made to the Virginia Fair Housing Board which administers, investigates and enforces the state's Fair Housing Law.